microsoft/vscode-wiki/Automated-Issue-Triaging.md

   - A PR which is marked as `Closes/Fixes #NUM` being merged into `main`
   - A comment with `\closedWith SHA` made by a team member

-> Note: If an issue is reopened, the prior closing events will be ignored.
+> Note: If an issue is reopened, prior closing events will be ignored.